Skip to content

 • Painted-over texture

-If previous owners painted the texture, removal is harder and messier.
-Painting over it again is often the cleaner result.
+If previous owners already painted the texture, removal is harder and messier.
+Re-painting it is often the cleaner result.

 • Ceilings in good shape